 Parents and guardians information

-How we support student welfare, safety and mental health on campus.
+Find out how we support student welfare, safety and mental health.

 Every university works to its own timescales for making offers.
-Don’t assume that if a university is fast they must be keen to get you to their university.
-Equally, don’t assume that a university which takes a little longer doesn’t care about your application.
+Don’t assume that if a university is fast they must be keen to accept an offer.
+Equally, don’t assume that a university which takes a little longer doesn’t care.
 There will be a delay in the processing of applications that arrive just before the Christmas period because most universities have a two week shut down period where their support staff take holiday.
 Other factors will influence the speed of the application response time, like arranging interviews.
-Once you have made your decisions it’s time to accept and decline your offers on the UCAS website.
+Once decisions have been made, it’s time to accept and decline offers on the UCAS website.

-If you have applied to Keele and received an offer you will be invited to an offer holder day.
-There will usually be several opportunities to attend an offer holder day so you don’t need to worry if you can’t make one.
-They are not compulsory but can be a great way to find answers to final questions and make your final decisions.
+For those who have applied to Keele and received an offer, they will be invited to an offer holder day.
+There will usually be several opportunities to attend an offer holder day.
+They are not compulsory but can be a great way to experience what life is like on campus and to find answers to questions and make final decisions.

 Students can make their “firm” choice and “insurance” choices.
 This means if they do not meet the requirements for their firm choice (eg they do not achieve the required grades requested by the university) they will, dependent on meeting that university’s requirements, be offered a place from their “insurance” choice.
 Students are able to track the progress of their applications using UCAS track.
 If a student meets the requirements of their firm choice they are guaranteed a place at that university.
 The UCAS deadline for replying to an offer that has been made before the end of March is early May.
 This gives students time to consider the correct choice for them.

-As a campus university, Keele has over 2,800 bedrooms on site, with a range of accommodation available and all within a short walk of the centre of campus.
-We offer guaranteed accommodation on campus for undergraduate applicants who make Keele their firm choice, and who apply for accommodation by 31 May.
+As a campus university, Keele has over 2,500 bedrooms on site, with a range of accommodation available and all within a short walk of the centre of campus.
+We offer guaranteed accommodation on campus for undergraduate applicants who make Keele their firm choice, and who apply for accommodation by the deadline date.

 If they haven’t quite achieved the grades they were hoping for but have met the conditions of their insurance choice, their application will change to their insurance institution and be amended to unconditional and again, pre-arrival information will follow.